sassoftware/saspy/saspy/doc/source/getting-started.rst

 If you encounter a situation where you need to submit code directly to the SAS system, there is a submit method to accomplish that.
 Here we are creating a side by side panel plot to compare employees who have left vs those still working at the company based on their business unit and median performance rating and satisifaction level.
-The submit method returns a dictionary with two keys: LOG and LST
+The submit method returns a dictionary with two keys: LOG and LST.
+The LST has the results to display and the LOG has the portion of the SAS log for that code submittal.

 .. code:: ipython3